earthly/website/blog/_posts/2022-02-22-mongodb-docker.md

 internal-links:
  - mongodb
 topic: docker
+last_modified_at: 2023-04-17
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article covers using MongoDB in a containerized setting.
+If you're interested in a simple and containerized approach to building software then [check us out](/).**

 [Docker](https://www.docker.com/) is a powerful development platform that enables users to containerize software.
 These containers can be run on any machine, as well as in a public or private cloud.
 Thanks to Docker's lightweight runtime and ability to run processes in isolation, multiple containers can run at the same time on the same VM or server.

 [MongoDB](https://www.mongodb.com/) is a NoSQL database service with seamless performance and options for scaling.
 It uses a JSON-like storage model and doesn't require a predefined database schema.
 In the real world, much data is unstructured—it doesn't follow a specific schema.
 NoSQL databases are useful for storing such data.
 You can just input the data, and new fields will be created.
 You can also leave fields empty in situations where a lot of data is missing.